thumblemonks/riot/index.md

 ## Getting Started

 In contrast to other popular Ruby testing frameworks such as Test::Unit, [Shoulda](http://github.com/thoughtbot/shoulda) and [RSpec](http://rspec.info/), Riot does not run a `setup` and `teardown` sequence before and after each test.
 This speeds up the test runs quite a bit, but also puts restrictions on how you write your tests.
-In general, you should avoid mutating any objects under test.
+In general, you should avoid mutating any objects under test and if you use Riot you're pretty much going to have to.

 In Riot, tests reside in `contexts`.
 Within these, a `topic` object is defined through a `setup` block.
 The actual assertions are then made with an `assert` block.